 The real perks start to kick in at the Preferred level: after your first visit, you’ll be granted free self-parking and discounted rates for normal and Red Carpet valet parking.
 Premier does it one step better by offering free Prime self-parking and normal valet parking, with an even bigger discount for Red Carpet valet parking.

 EARLY PARK ADMISSION

-If you end going with the top two AP levels, you’ll be offered free Early Park Admission to either Universal Studios Florida or Islands of Adventure without having to stay at an on-site hotel – but please be aware that Preferred passholders have some restrictions here that their Premier counterparts don’t (such as, for example, only getting early access to one theme park instead of both during the busier times of the year).
+If you end up going with the top two AP levels, you’ll be offered free Early Park Admission (also known as EPA) to either Universal Studios Florida or Islands of Adventure without having to stay at a Universal hotel.
+Please be aware that Preferred Passholders have some restrictions here that their Premier counterparts don’t (such as, for example, only getting early access to one theme park instead of both during the busier times of the year).

 We should also note that no annual pass will grant you EPA to Volcano Bay, no matter whether you have the three-park version or not; the only way to secure early entry to the water park is by staying on property at one of the resorts.

 PURCHASING ANNUAL EVENT TICKETS

 For those events that require a separate ticket – Halloween Horror Nights, Rock the Universe, and EVE at CityWalk – every AP echelon will nab you a discount off the standard price (though you’ll need to check with Universal directly to see what it is for the dates that you plan on attending).
 Even better, Premier holders get one free HHN ticket each and every year.